PerryAJ/perspective-alpha-example/README.md

 3. Gradle - gradle does not need to be installed if commands are executed through the gradle wrapper (see [Gradle Wrapper Docs](https://docs.gradle.org/current/userguide/gradle_wrapper.html) for details).

 Quick Note:  This example is built using a custom gradle module plugin.
 This plugin was originally intended for internal use and, as a result, it makes some assumptions about project structure and dependencies.
-A full, open-source and public gradle plugin is in progress and will be published publicly in late June/Early July timeline.
+A full, open-source and public gradle plugin is in planned for publication.
 The new plugin contains updates to support newer gradle features, improved build times, a simpler configuration API, and will be useable in both groovy and kotlinscript gradle buildscript files.